-If your submission is accepted I will contact you for additional information, including full vendor credits, an email to interview the couple.
+If your submission is accepted, you will be contacted for additional information, including full vendor credits, an email to interview the couple.

 Are you exclusive?

-No. I’m not exclusive.
-My goal is to offer the best mountain wedding inspiration from the best vendors in each region.
-To that end, I encourage you to re-submit your BEST work to Mountainside Bride.
+No. Mountainside Bride is not exclusive.
+The goal of the website is to offer the best mountain wedding inspiration from the best vendors in each region.
+To that end, you are encouraged to re-submit your BEST work to Mountainside Bride.

-Since I’m not exclusive, I’m picky.
-That means, I’m not interested in the weddings you can’t get placed anywhere else.
-I’m interested in showcasing and promoting your best work so that you can attract your best and most ideal clients.
+Since the Mountainside Bride is not exclusive, the editorial team can be picky.
+That means we are NOT interested in the weddings you can't get placed anywhere else.
+We are interested in showcasing and promoting the best mountain weddings and YOUR best work so that you can attract your best and most ideal clients.